alshedivat/al-folio/_pages/about.md

 Let me start by introducing myself.
 The name is Vishal Kumar.
 If not here by mistake, there is a strong possibility the some of you might know me by "Kumar Vishal".
 And, finally, the addition of "Rai" above is a consequence of my (quite recent!) insatiable desire to belong to my ancestral family line by appending the original surname, at-least un-officially.

 There you go!
-After such a clear introduction, let get to discussing some trivial matters.
-I am interested in studying fluids.
+After such a clear introduction, let's get straight to discussing some trivial matters.
+I am interested in studying fluid flows.
+No I don't know everything about them, I just like playing with them.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.